taurushq-io/tg-bridge-contracts-CCIP/doc/technical.md

 ### Authorize user to use the contracts

 Our function `transferTokens` from our sender contract is protected by an access control.
 Only authorized user can transfer tokens.
-Therefore we will authorize our
+Therefore we have to authorize each users by granting them the role `BRIDGE_USER_ROLE'

 ```solidity
 grantRole(bytes32 role, address account)